rgbkids/desys/docs/viablecoding.md

-# keep4o Viable Coding Guide for Developers
+# App Viable Coding Guide for Developers

 <context_gathering>
-keep4o is an open-source AI chatbot app template built with Next.js, Vercel AI SDK, OpenAI, and Vercel KV.
+App is an open-source AI chatbot app template built with Next.js, Vercel AI SDK, OpenAI, and Vercel KV.
 This comprehensive guide is designed for beginners to understand the project structure and efficiently develop new features (viable coding).
 </context_gathering>

-## 📋 What is keep4o?
+## 📋 What is App?

-keep4o is a **production-ready AI chat application** that provides:
+App is a **production-ready AI chat application** that provides:

 - **Real-time AI Conversations**: Chat with OpenAI's GPT-4o model
 - **User Authentication**: Secure Google OAuth login system